swantje-toennis/swantje-toennis.github.io/_pages/about.md

 * Formal (QUD-based) discourse modelling
 * Probabilistic Pragmatics

-I am teaching courses in semantics, pragmatics, and the interface at BA and MA level (see my courses [here](https://swantje-toennis.github.io/teaching/)).
+I am teaching courses in semantics, pragmatics, and the interface at BA- and MA-level (see my courses [here](https://swantje-toennis.github.io/teaching/)).

 Outside of academia, I enjoy bouldering, rock climbing, and singing in the choir.